A Yellow Bird

 A Yellow Bird is a 2016 Singaporean-French drama film directed and co-written by K. Rajagopal and starring Sivakumar Palakrishnan, Huang Lu, and Seema Biswas.
-It was screened in the International Critics' Week section at the 2016 Cannes Film Festival.
+It was screened in the Critics' Week section at the 2016 Cannes Film Festival.

 Plot

 Siva (Sivakumar Palakrishnan) a Singaporean-Indian man is released after in prison for contraband smuggling.
 Unable to find forgiveness from his mother, he begins a quest to locate his ex-wife and daughter.
 Just as he finds solace and hope in the company of an illegal Chinese prostitute (Huang Lu), he is confronted with an unbearable truth about his family.
 How far he will go in order to redeem himself from guilt?